Other commentary from the latest public sector finances data can be found on the following pages:

 In the most recent months, tax receipts recorded on an accrued (or national accounts) basis are always subject to some uncertainty, as many taxes such as Value Added Tax (VAT), Corporation Tax and Pay As You Earn (PAYE) Income Tax contain some forecast cash receipts data and are liable to revision when actual cash receipts data are received.

-Currently these forecasts incorporate estimates published in the Office for Budget Responsibility (OBR) Economic and fiscal outlook – November 2020 (EFO – November 2020).
+This month we have updated such forecasts to incorporate estimates published in the OBR Economic and fiscal outlook – November 2020 (EFO – November 2020).
+These are the first official forecasts to consider the impact of COVID-19 on the public sector finances.

 Central government expenditure